 Try to Convert Returns Into Store Credit or Exchanges – A total refund means the sale is completely lost to your business.
 It also might come with additional costs of repackaging, labeling, stocking, shipping (for eCommerce), etc. An exchange, on the other, keeps the sale and only requires you to eat said additional costs.
 Some retailers will even offer an extra 10-20% of store credit if a shopper decides to return an item and chooses credit or refund.

 Take Advantage of the Customer Being in Your Store – Even if it’s to make a return, it’s a positive thing to have a person come into your store.
 Make the most of it.
 Friendly, knowledgeable, and organized staff make a huge difference.
+Make sure they are all properly trained in how to handle customer returns.
 You still have the chance to keep them as a loyal customer and perhaps make a different purchase.
+Maybe you can learn something new about the customer and find out what they really need that you may be able to offer them right away or even in the future.
+View every interaction as a new opportunity.

 Keep the Process Short – Keep your return desk well-staffed and moving quickly.
 There are few more annoying shopping experiences than a long line for a product return.
 It might mean the customer gives up and keeps the product, but you can be sure they won’t be returning any time soon.
 And they’ll probably also tell a few friends about it.